What to see in Tallinn! Our favorite sights + travel tips

 As we already mentioned, Tallinn is extremely easy to travel.
 But we still have some additional information and extra tips for you.

-Money: The official currency in Tallinn is the euro, but card payments are extremely common here too.
+Card payments are extremely common here.
 Even tiny stores accept cards.
 We always take our two travel credit cards wherever we go, so we were able to pay and withdraw money in Tallinn with no extra fees.

 If you’ve already been to Tallinn and have a tip for us that we absolutely need to add, then please let us know in the comments below.